johnnykv/heralding/README.rst

   * Simulates a realistic environment using honeybees.

-* Beekeeper
+* Server

   * Provides management interface.
-  * Processes data from Honeypot and Client.
+  * Processes data from Honeypots and Clients.
   * Reports malicious activity.
   * Generates configuration and crypto keys for a full beeswarm setup.